NebulousLabs/Sia/README.md

 on the system.
 Then simply use `go get`:

 ```
-go get github.com/NebulousLabs/Sia/...
+go get -u github.com/NebulousLabs/Sia/...
 ```

 This will download the Sia repo to your `$GOPATH/src` folder, and install the `siad` and `siac` binaries in your `$GOPATH/bin` folder.

-To stay up-to-date, you can run the previous `go get` command with the `-u` flag.
+To stay up-to-date, run the previous `go get` command again.
 Alternatively, you can use the Makefile provided in this repo.
 Run `git pull origin master` to pull the latest changes, and `make release-std` to build the new binaries.
 You can also run `make test` and `make test-long` to run the short and full test suites, respectively.
 Finally, `make cover` will generate code coverage reports for each package; they are stored in the `cover` folder and can be viewed in your browser.

 Troubleshooting
 ---------------